MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

-# Place and manipulate 3D models
+# Place and manipulate 3D models in Dynamics 365 Product Visualize

 The home screen of Microsoft Dynamics 365 Product Visualize is the **My Open Opportunities** page.
 Each opportunity typically has multiple products within it, and each product can have multiple 3D models.